City Hall Hours & Information

 - First Floor/Lower Level - ADA accessible entrance

 - Second Floor - Mayor, Council Chambers, City Clerk, Finance, City Administrator, Utility Billing, Technology

 - Third Floor - Community Development, Public Works, Parks, Building Inspection, Municipal Court, Assessment, City Engineer

 Hudson Area Public Library & Hudson Police Department

 The Hudson Area Public Library and the Hudson Police Department are located at the corner of Vine Street and First Street in downtown Hudson.
 The Library’s address is 700 First Street.
 The Hudson Police Department’s address is 101 Vine Street.

 Hudson Public Utilities

 The Hudson Public Utilities facility is located at 1201 Livingston Drive.
-The building houses the Utility Director and Water and Wastewater Utility staff, except for the utility billing staff who are located at City Hall.
+The building houses the Utility Director, Water, and Wastewater Utility staff.

-- Thursday, January 1st - News Years Day
+- Friday, January 3rd - News Years Day (Observe)

-- Thursday, December 31st - New Years Eve
+- Friday, December 30th - New Years Eve (Observe)

 The eastern half of the main floor and the lower level of City Hall were constructed in 1927.
 The western half of the main floor and the third floor of the facility were constructed in 1991 and were designed to match the architectural style of the original building.
 The bell that is on display in front of City Hall was found in the City Hall cupola in 2006 during structural repairs to the building.
 It is the bell from the Fire Hall that was located where City Hall now stands.
 The bell was utilized to call firefighters to an emergency in the early days of the community.